 Expected Outcome: Project results are expected to contribute to all the following outcomes:

-Contribute to the objectives of the Climate-Neutral and Smart Cities Mission by accelerating the transition towards climate neutrality targets in cities and reducing greenhouse gas emissions from transport due to the improved operation of the multimodal hubs.
+Contribute to the objectives of the Climate-Neutral and Smart Cities Mission by accelerating the transition towards climate neutrality targets in cities and reducing greenhouse gas and air pollutants emissions from transport due to the improved operation of the multimodal hubs.

 Reducing road congestion and improved air quality, by increasing shift towards sustainable and active modes of transport for city and intercity trips.

-Contribute to the objectives of the TEN-T Regulation by increasing the climate resilience of multimodal passenger hub infrastructures and services to both long term impacts of climate change and sudden extreme events attributable to climate change.
+Contribute to the objectives of the TEN-T Regulation by enhancing the climate resilience of multimodal passenger hub infrastructures and services in response to both the long-term effects of climate change and extreme weather events

-Increased inclusivity, accessibility and improved experience for all passengers at multimodal hubs, by proposing mobility solutions that respond to the needs of transports users, irrespective of their age, gender, economic or social status, including equal access for reduced mobility.
+Increased inclusivity, accessibility and improved experience for all passengers at multimodal hubs, by proposing mobility solutions that respond to the needs of transports users, irrespective of their age, gender, economic or social status, including equal access for persons with reduced mobility/disabilities.

 Provide guidance and best practices for national/regional/local authorities and urban transport authorities to improve the integration of walking, cycling, shared mobility and micro-mobility at and around in multimodal-hubs, and for identifying and deploying relevant monitoring and security measures related to climate impact on operations.

-Scope: This topic focuses on the climate resilience of major multimodal passenger hubs’ infrastructures and services connecting cities as well as peri-urban and rural areas.
+Scope: This topic focuses on the climate resilience of major multimodal passenger hubs’ infrastructures and services within and between cities as well as peri-urban and rural areas.
 At least three demonstrators per project are required.
 As defined in the revised TEN-T regulation, ‘multimodal passenger hub’ means a connection point between at least two transport modes for passengers, where travel information, access to public transport and transfers between modes are ensured, such as park-and-ride stations, and which acts as an interface within and between urban nodes and between urban nodes and longer-distance transport networks.

 Projects will complement the implementation of the above requirement for TEN-T urban nodes by demonstrating concrete solutions for improving the climate resilience of multimodal passenger hubs.

 Transport is responsible of a significant share of pollution and greenhouse gas emission in cities.
-In addition, transport infrastructures and their operation can be subject to perturbation and deterioration due to climate change extreme events (storms, heavy rains, floodings, heat waves, etc.) or longer-term climate stresses (water scarcity, changing groundwater levels, drought, extreme temperatures, sea level rise and accelerated coastal erosion in coastal cities, etc.).
+In addition, transport infrastructures and their operation can be affected by severe disruptions and deterioration caused by extreme events (storms, heavy rains, floodings, heat waves, etc.) or prolonged climate stresses (water scarcity, changing groundwater levels, drought, extreme temperatures, sea level rise and accelerated coastal erosion in coastal cities, etc.).
 Preparing passenger transport systems resilience and the adaptation capacity is crucial to ensure continuity of the transport service and safety of passengers.
 The recently published “Support study on the climate adaptation and cross-border investment needs to realise the TEN-T network” should be considered.

-Proposals should:
+Proposals should address all the following points:

 Develop and test innovative solutions that increase the number of within-hub flows and access/egress trips by public transport, active, shared and micromobility modes to/from the selected major multi-modal hubs considering improved connectivity, fleet rebalancing operations, etc.;